 Formula to Calculate Average Inventory

-Since Ending Inventory can be impacted by a sudden drawdown of Inventory or a large supply of Inventory, therefore Average takes care of such spikes as it takes the mean value of both the Beginning and Ending Inventory.
+Since Ending Inventory can be impacted by a sudden drawdown of Inventory or a large supply of Inventory, Average takes care of such spikes as it takes the mean value of both the Beginning and Ending Inventory.

-Inventory is the driving force behind the ability of a business to generate revenues and resulting profit, and managing Inventory cost-effectively helps the business to optimize their profits.
-It acts as a comparison tool and helps in analyzing overall Revenue generated by the business from the context of Inventory utilization (Holding Inventory for long also results in a cost for the business in the form of storage cost, labor cost and also the business carries the risk arising on account of Inventory becoming obsolete, rotted, etc.)
+Inventory is the driving force behind the ability of a business to generate revenues and resulting profit, and managing Inventory cost-effectively helps the business optimize its profits.
+It acts as a comparison tool and helps in analyzing overall Revenue generated by the business from the context of Inventory utilization (Holding Inventory for a long also results in a cost for the business in the form of storage cost, labor cost and also the business carries the risk arising on account of Inventory becoming obsolete, rotted, etc.)

 Example (with Excel Template)